mastercake10/spaceio-docs/docs/docs/README.md

 If you find something missing, please contact us on [Discord](https://discord.spaceio.xyz/).

-If you want to buy plugins with crypto (btc, xmr, eth) please contact me (MasterCake) on discord.
+If you want to buy plugins with crypto (xmr) please contact me (MasterCake) on discord.

 ## Developers